Jeffkang-94/pytorch-adversarial-attack/README.md

-# Simple implementation of gradient-based adversarial attack
+# Pytorch implementation of gradient-based adversarial attack

 This repository covers pytorch implementation of FGSM, MI-FGSM, and PGD attack.
 Attacks are implemented in `attack.py` file.